jorgebastida/glue/docs/options.rst

 The criteria that ``glue`` uses to order the images before adding them to the canvas can be tunned.
 By default the algorithm is `square`, but in some situations using another ordering like `vertical` or `horizontal` could be useful depending on the kind of images you are spriting.

 * The `square` algorithm was inspired by the `Binary Tree Bin Packing Algorithm Article <http://codeincomplete.com/posts/2011/5/7/bin_packing/>`_ by Jake Gordon.
-* The `vertical` one allocates the images vertically.
+* The `vertical` one allocates the images vertically aligning them to the left of the sprite.
+* The `vertical-right` one allocates the images vertically aligning them to the right of the sprite.
-* The `horizontal` one allocates the images horizontally.
+* The `horizontal` one allocates the images aligning them to the top of the sprite.
+* The `horizontal-bottom` one allocates the images aligning them to the bottom of the sprite.
 * The `diagonal` one allocates the images diagonally.
 It was inspired by the `Diagonal CSS Sprites Article <http://www.aaronbarker.net/2010/07/diagonal-sprites/>`_ by Aaron Barker.

 .. code-block:: bash